Missouri governor doesn’t want door-to-door vaccine help - News Break

 Just 29.5% of residents in the county where Branson is located have received at least one COVID-19 vaccine shot, state data shows.
 That is below the state rate of 45% and the national rate of 55.1% but not unlike several other southwest Missouri communities.
 Some have vaccination rates in the teens and 20s.

-Vaccine and mask resistance runs deep in the area: Branson's mayor was elected to office this spring after running on a platform that called for doing away with masks.
+Vaccine and mask resistance runs deep in the area: was elected to office this spring after running on a platform that called for doing away with masks.

 “I think what Missouri shows us, unfortunately, is that it’s the unimmunized who are ending up in the hospital,” said Dr. Chris Beyrer, an infectious disease epidemiologist at the Johns Hopkins Bloomberg School of Public Health.
 “And that makes it in some ways even more of a challenge for health care workers, because these are preventable hospitalizations and preventable deaths.”

-Springfield Fire Chief David Pennington lamented the worsening situation in a tweet.
+Springfield Fire Chief David Pennington lamented the worsening situation in a .

 “This is a mass casualty event, happening in slow-motion,” he said.
 “EMS resources are depleted, and the hospital systems are overwhelmed.
 Our community is in crisis.”